 More broadly, the United Nations and our partners are working closely with the Government of Bangladesh to scale up and coordinate the humanitarian response so as to ensure that refugees are protected in line with international standards, and to provide desperately needed support including food, shelter, health care and water.
 In Cox's Bazar, Bangladesh, the humanitarian response to the influx of Rohingya refugees from Myanmar is coordinated by the Inter-Sector Coordination Group (ISCG) which is led by the International Organization for Migration (IOM).
 The ISCG produces regular situation reports (see below) and other information products that provide the most up to date information – these products are available here.

-To account for the rapidly increasing needs, humanitarian partners have revised the initial response plan, which now aims to assist 1.2 million people – including new refugees, prior refugees and host communities – at a total cost of US$434 million.
-As of 9 October, only 24 per cent of these requirements had been met, although donors have pledged millions more.
+To account for the rapidly increasing needs, humanitarian partners have revised the initial response plan, which aims to assist 1.2 million people – including new refugees, prior refugees and host communities – at a total cost of US$434 million [view funding updates].